Last updated on January 9th, 2026 at 07:04 pm

 As with any other metal cookware, those made from recycled materials are the most eco-friendly choices.

-• Amoretti Brothers – This company operates in Mexico and employs local men and women equally (who receive fair wages, as verified by Made Trade) to handcraft their copper cookware from 100% recycled copper.
+• Amoretti Brothers – This Italian company operates in Mexico, employing local men and women equally (who receive fair wages, as verified by the now-defunct Made Trade) to handcraft their copper cookware from 100% recycled copper.

 • Brooklyn Copper Cookwaretin-lined copper cookware has iron handles and contains 40-70% recycled copper and no other additives besides these three metals.
 The company focuses on minimizing their carbon footprint and offering transparency; there is a great read on copper sourcing and recycling on their website.